DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/namespaces/podsecurity.md

 - The container management module has [integrated a Kubernetes cluster](../clusters/integrate-cluster.md) or [created a Kubernetes cluster](../clusters/create-cluster.md).
 The cluster version needs to be v1.22 or above, and you should be able to access the cluster's UI interface.

 - A [namespace has been created](../namespaces/createns.md), a [user has been created](../../../ghippo/user-guide/access-control/user.md), and the user has been granted [NS Admin](../permissions/permission-brief.md) or higher permissions.
-For details, please refer to [Namespace Authorization](../permissions/cluster-ns-auth.md).
+For details, refer to [Namespace Authorization](../permissions/cluster-ns-auth.md).

 ## Configure Pod Security Policies for Namespace